 One day, it started out to be beautiful and sunny, but by mid-afternoon, it was cloudy.
 “How strange, the weather reporter didn’t predict rain today,” she said aloud.
 “But it’s springtime and I am certain the park will be busy today.
 Perhaps we should go for a walk through the city instead,” she said.
 Rather than taking Mushi to their customary park to play and watch the sunset, they would walk through the city instead.

 They quietly began their walk along the windy streets and ascended to the top of a hill that overlooked the park.
 Just then, it started pouring rain.
 The rain came so suddenly that it surprised them.
 Neither the old woman nor the dog knew what to do.
 The rain was unrelenting, and the visibility was very low.

-She noticed there were people anxiously running for shelter under trees, storefront awnings and into houses and nearby buildings.
+She noticed there were people anxiously running for shelter under trees, storefront awnings, and into houses and nearby buildings.
 Men held bags or briefcases over their heads to keep from getting their faces wet as they trampled through the rain.
 Women clung tightly to their umbrellas and tiptoed through the rain to keep their dresses dry.
 Everyone was franticly going from one place to another.
 Busses stopped and allowed the wet and frantic passengers to board.
-Before long, the old woman and her dog were the only two pedestrians on the empty street.
 Even the drivers in the cars seemed in a rush.
+Before long, the old woman and her dog were the only two standing on the empty street.

 At last, she looked at her furry wet friend and said, “There is no point in hurrying to find shelter if we are already wet.
 A little more time in the rain wouldn’t change our situation,” she bellowed aloud.
 “Come on!” she exclaimed.
 “Let’s go to the park to play instead.
 It looks like it is just you and me today.
 You will have plenty of room to run around!”